SAP-archive/teched2021-DAT262/exercises/ex9/README.md

     )
 ````

-Once stored on a HANA collection, we can query the data using SQL.
+Once stored in a HANA collection, we can query the data using SQL.

 ````SQL
 SELECT * FROM "AIS_DEMO"."GDELT_GEG" WHERE "lang" = 'en';